gdmoney/personal-development/vocabulary.md

 - `repudiate     ` - refuse to accept or be associated with; deny the truth or validity of
 - `sanguine      ` - optimistic or positive, especially in an apparently bad situation
 - `vacuous       ` - having or showing a lack of thought or intelligence - e.g. vacuous claim
+- `vaunted       ` - praised or boasted about, especially in an excessive way